GovTechSG/techpass-user-docs/docs/onboard-public-officers-using-non-se-machines.md

 - Users who have a non-SE GSIB device and have a WOG account.

-?> See the flow chart on [Onboard to TechPass](onboard-to-techpass) page to find if you can sign up for TechPass via the TechPass portal.
+?> <br>- See the flow chart on [Onboard to TechPass](onboard-to-techpass) page to find if you can sign up for TechPass via the TechPass portal.<br>-  If you are a public officer using **SE-GSIB** device, submit a [service request](https://go.gov.sg/techpass-sr) to create your  TechPass account.

 <!--
 Their organisational email address should be in the format of *\<your_name\>@\<acronym for your agency\>.gov.sg*.
 For example, *john_doe@tech.gov.sg*.-->

 ## Prerequisites

-- You need a non-SE GSIB device.
+- Non-SE GSIB device.
-- You need a standard mailbox for the your organisational email address.
+- Standard mailbox for your organisational email address.
 TechPass does not support email accounts which do not have an inbox, such as LiteMail accounts.
 If you use such an email account, upgrade it to a standard mailbox before signing up.
-- Organisational email address should be in the format of *\<your_name\>@\<acronym for your agency\>.gov.sg*.
-For example, *john_doe@tech.gov.sg* .

 > **Tip**: Click the triangle to view the instructions to complete each step.